prebid/prebid-server-java/docs/differenceBetweenPBSGo-and-Java.md

 - PBS-Go fixed the IndexExchange-vs-IX issue.
 PBS-Java fix is in progress.
 - PBS-Java Rubicon adapter removes `req.cur` from request to XAPI.
 - PBS-Go use "60 seconds buffer + {bid,imp,mediaType}TTL" approach to determine caching TTL period.

+## GDPR differences
+- PBS-Java supports geo location service interface to determine the country for incoming client request (the host company should provide its own implementation).
+- Different checking of purpose IDs (1 - `Storage and access of information`, 3 - `Ad selection, delivery, reporting`):
+  - for `/auction` endpoint: in PBS-Java - doesn't support GDPR processing.
+  - for `/openrtb2/{auction,amp}` endpoint: in PBS-Java - 1 and 3 (for each bidder from request); in PBS-Go - doesn't support GDPR processing.
+  - for `/cookie_sync` endpoint: in PBS-Java - doesn't support GDPR processing; in PBS-Go - only 1 checked.
+- PBS-Java allows bidder to enforce GDPR processing.
+This information available in bidder meta info.